Women Leaders of the Bible: Miriam, Sister of Moses

 It was during this era of her life that Miriam watched her parents strong faith as they hid the newborn Moses for months and then, when they could no longer keep his existence a secret, they came up with a plan to attempt to have the boy's life spared.

 Miriam watched as her mother coated a papyrus basket with tar and pitch to waterproof it.
-Then, she bundled up her baby boy and placed him inside the basket and hid it in the reds along the bank of the Nile River.
+Then, she bundled up her baby boy and placed him inside the basket and hid it in the reeds along the bank of the Nile River.
 Miriam stayed to see what would happen to her baby brother (Exodus 2:1-4).

-Not long after Moses was placed in the Nile River, the Pharaoh's daughter went to the river to bathe.
+Not long after Moses was placed in the Nile River, Pharaoh's daughter went to the river to bathe.
 It was then that she saw the basket and sent her slave girl to get it.
 When she opened the basket and saw baby Moses inside, she decided to keep him and raise him as her own.

-Miriam still hadn't stopped watching, so when she saw what the Pharaoh's daughter did she ran over and offered to help find a Hebrew woman to nurse the baby for her.
-She ran to her mother to tell her the news, and Moses' very own mother was then compensated to nurse and care for him until he was weaned.
+Miriam still hadn't stopped watching, so when she saw what Pharaoh's daughter did she ran over and offered to help find a Hebrew woman to nurse the baby for her.
+Miriam ran to her mother to tell her the news, and Moses' very own mother was then compensated to nurse and care for him until he was weaned.

 A Leader in the Bible